 U9 Fall 2019

 Ava did not participate in the Hammerheads Juniors Program this season due to learning of our military posting to Japan in December.
+Ava was the lead goal scorer in her age group in the league for the second season in a row, scoring over 50 goals in 10 games.
 The Lady Rockets were silver medalists in the ECSA Championship game at the end of the season.

 U9 Co-Ed 3 vs 3 12/2019-01/2020